Agriculture

 1. Which is the largest coriander producing state in India?

-Madhya Pradesh is the largest coriander producing states in India.
+Madhya Pradesh is the largest coriander producing state in India.

-June – July and October – November are the best season to grow coriander in India.
+June – July and October – November is the best season to grow coriander in India.

 The high demand for coriander makes it a profitable farming in India.